PrincetonUniversity/slurm_mnist/version_1.x/README.md

 ```

 Once this command completes, as long as you have the `anaconda3` module loaded (current session only,
-you'll note that we load it in the Slurm script `mnist.cmd`),
+you'll note that we load it in the Slurm script `job.slurm`),
 you'll have access to `conda` and can use it to access the Python
 virtual environment you just created.
 Note that matplotlib is required for this tutorial but it is not needed in general and can be omitted.